petertea96/Computer-Cluster-Help/README.md

-2. - All bash scripts must start with a preamble that may look like this (I use this type of format for all my bash scripts):
+2. - All bash scripts that you write must start with a preamble that may look like this (Note: I use this type of format for all my bash scripts):

 #!/bin/bash